Koji Uehara: Yomiuri Giants

-He was drafted with the first pick by the Yomiuri Giants in 1998.

-In 1999, he had a successful rookie year with 15 consecutive wins that broke the all-time rookie record, claimed the Rookie of the Year, Eiji Sawamura Award, and led in wins, ERA, strikeouts and winning percentage.
-In the final game of the season against the Yakult Swallows, with the league standings already decided, Uehara was ordered to issue three intentional walks to the Swallows' Roberto Petagine in order to give the Giants' Hideki Matsui a chance to catch Petagine for the home run title.
+The Yomiuri Giants of Nippon Professional Baseball selected Uehara in the first round of the 1998 NPB draft.
+In 1999, he had a successful rookie year with 15 consecutive wins that broke the all-time rookie record, won the Rookie of the Year Award and the Eiji Sawamura Award, and led in wins, ERA, strikeouts and winning percentage.

+In the final game of the 1999 season against the Yakult Swallows, with the league standings already decided, Uehara was ordered to intentionally walk the Swallows' Roberto Petagine in order to give the Giants' Hideki Matsui a chance to catch Petagine for the home run title.
 The competitive Uehara complied with the order but showed his bitterness on the mound, kicking the dirt repeatedly and even shedding tears after the third intentional walk.

-In 2001, he finished with a 4.02 ERA, the highest of his career.
+In 2001, Uehara finished with a 4.02 ERA, the highest of his career in Japan.
 In 2002, he rebounded, leading the Central League in wins and collected his second Sawamura Award.
 After the 2002 season, he represented Japan in the Major League Baseball Japan All-Star Series and on November 11 became the first pitcher in over a year to strike out Barry Bonds three consecutive times in one game.
 This achievement raised his profile in American Major League Baseball.

-He was injured before the 2007 season which made him a late appearance, and in that season, he became a closer instead, recorded a 1.74 ERA with 4 wins, 3 losses, and 32 saves.
+Uehara was injured before the 2007 season which made him a late appearance, and in that season, he became a closer instead, recorded a 1.74 ERA with 4 wins, 3 losses, and 32 saves.
 Though showing a good ability both starting and closing, he returned as a starting pitcher in the 2008 season.
 He left the Giants after that season becoming a free agent and allowing him to play in Major League Baseball.

 Uehara asserted his preference in public to be transferred to a Major League Baseball team through the posting system.
 His efforts had been rebuffed by the Yomiuri Giants' front office.
 He was expected to be eligible for free agency in 2007 (but that was postponed to 2008 due to injury).
 He became eligible for free agency in April 2008.